adamfowleruk/mljs/planning.md

   - DONE facets view working
   - DONE Link to originating SPARQL query for subject list
   - DONE Lazy loading of facet values when added to output

+Targets for 1.0 (End of Oct 2013) (Published early due to serious changes to V7 affecting functionality)
+ - DONE Rework MLDBWEBTEST sample app so Dave Cassel can easily grab example controller for Roxy auto deployment
+  - DONE rename page js files to be page-controller-action.js
+  - DONE Move JS, CSS files to correct positions
+  - DONE Update build scripts to take new locations in to account, including mljsme
+  - DONE Rework layout files for Roxy for MLJS core including all widgets
+ - DONE JS Health Check
+  - DONE Perform Firebug comparison to check on speed of widgets
+   - searchpage (170ms, 14.5ms in widgets)
+   - searchpage+snippets (163ms, 10.7ms in widgets)
+   - charts (1273ms,<20ms in MLJS)
+   - charts+search (1003ms,<20ms in MLJS)
+   - cooccurence (173ms,0.873ms in widget)
+   - error (153ms, 0.597ms in widget)
+   - kratu (153ms, 0.237ms in widget)
+   - viewdoc (162ms, 1.2ms in widget)
+   - sparql - not tested - was on v6
+   - explorer - note tested - was on v6
+   - workplace (613ms, 12.2ms in widgets - 2 actions, load plus facet selection)
+ - DONE V7 update fixes
+  - DONE BUG: search results JSON content being returned as String not object in recent V7 builds (workaround for both approaches)
+ - DONE tripleconfig ontology builder
+  - DONE Added rdftype() function to better manage adding new Entity classes to an ontology (Works like the options builder object, with method chaining)
+  - DONEAdded include() function to take this JSON configuration and apply it to the tripleconfig object